Sleep: One Month On

 While I understand this is quite normal for early-birds, it’s a novel experience for me!

 My tiredness at the end of the day means that I’m keen to wind up social gatherings before 22:00.
 Though this isn’t much different to how I was before, I’m now completely disciplined about logging off at 22:00.

 Lucy’s been very accommodating to my new schedule.
 I built my timetable to suit her, to minimise disruption.
 This is easy, as she sleeps soundly, I often don’t wake her when getting up at 3:00.

-As with many Polyphasic experiments, I’ve found that my caffine and calorie consumption has gone up dramatically.
+As with many Polyphasic experiments, I’ve found that my caffeine and calorie consumption has gone up dramatically.
 These two tools are very useful for waking yourself up in the adaptation period.
 I am now making a conscious effort to cut both down to the previous norms, as would be more healthy.
 I’ve gained about 3KG, and it’ll be difficult to lose that.
 However, assuming I can get that under control, it’ll have been a worthwhile step.

 Advice For The Curious